- Environmental Targets

 Promoting the installation of LED lighting

 HHR promotes the installation of LED lighting at each of the properties in the portfolio.
 At HEP Five and HANKYU NISHINOMIYA GARDENS, all of the common area lights have been upgraded to LED lighting, excluding the lights in the backyard.
-Installation of LED lighting was completed at Shiodome East Side Building in fiscal 2019.
+Installation of LED lighting in areas leased by tenants was implemented at Shiodome East Side Building in fiscal 2019, and installation of LED lighting in areas leased by tenants will also be promoted at Ueroku F Building.

 Using the cooling and heating sources of a district heating and cooling system